Gigi-Pons/SortingAlgorithms/README.md

 # Sorting Algorithms
-This repository contains an implementation of the selection sort, the bubble sort...
+This repository contains an implementation of the selection sort and the bubble sort.